 Julian Reynolds Jr., Secretary and Treasurer

 Julian Reynolds is president and owner of Reynolds Drug Store Inc. in Andrews, where he has practiced pharmacy since 1967.
 Throughout his career, Mr. Reynolds has been a leader in community and professional associations.
 He is an Eagle Scout and is a member of Andrews Presbyterian Church, where he is an elder and previously served as a deacon.
 Mr. Reynolds is a recipient of the South Carolina Pharmacy Association’s 2008 Pharmacist Recognition Award and the 2012 South Carolina Pharmacist Recipient of the Bowl of Hygeia Award.
-He is a vested and life member of the South Carolina Pharmacy Association, the American Pharmacists Association and the National Community Pharmacists Association.
+He is a member of the American Pharmacists Association and the National Community Pharmacists Association and is a vested and life member of the South Carolina Pharmacy Association.
 He has served on the advisory boards for several local banks and was inducted into the Charleston Channel 5 Hall of Fame for outstanding service as a local health care provider.
 He is a member of the Andrew Lions Club, serving three terms as president, and a past member and former president of the Andrews Rotary Club.
 He is a graduate of Wingate College and the University of South Carolina’s College of Pharmacy.

 Francis Ford Jr.